Antineoplaston Therapy in Treating Children With Primitive Neuroectodermal Tumors (PNET)

-PURPOSE: This phase II trial is studying how well antineoplaston therapy works in treating children with primitive neuroectodermal tumors that has not responded to standard therapy.
+PURPOSE: This study is being performed to determine the effects (good and bad) that Antineoplaston therapy has on children (> 6 months of age) with primitive neuroectodermal tumors that has not responded to standard therapy.

 |Official Title:||Phase II Study of Antineoplastons A10 and AS2-1 In Children With Primitive Neuroectodermal Tumors|

-Please refer to this study by its ClinicalTrials.gov identifier: NCT00003460
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT00003460

 |United States, Texas|

 |Principal Investigator:||Stanislaw R Burzynski, MD, PhD||Burzynski Research Institute|